 'Love in Social Practice', film still.
 Saturday Socials Community Project with Lucy Steggals, Cubitt, London, July 2019

 Cubitt Film Commission

-In November 2018, I was nominated to take part in a radical experimental workshop called No Shortlists, conceived and facilitated by artist Joshua Sofaer.
+In November 2018, I was nominated by Harold Offeh to take part in a radical experimental workshop titled No Shortlists that was conceived and facilitated by Joshua Sofaer.

 Joshua devised a three-hour workshop based on the premise of flattening the hierarchy and shifting the inevitable power relation that exists between commissioning art institutions and artists.
 Through the strategy of a nomination process, four commissioning arts organisations (Cara Courage from Tate Exchange, Emily Gee from Heart of Glass, Elena Gifford from Festival of Making and Dimity Nicholls from Cubitt) and four artists (Amy Pennington, Juan delGado, Sadie Edginton and myself), were brought together before being randomly matched to 'explore alternative models for commissioning socially engaged practice'.
 I was matched with Cubitt, and a reciprocal discussion around a new commission was born where I would create a new piece of work.

 A couple of months later, I was invited to a meeting at Cubitt with the staff and artists Lucy Steggals and Ania Bas, who were delivering two of the community outreach projects.
 From my observations at this initial meeting, it was clear how much Charlene Sandy's, position as the then Creative and Outreach Coordinator, played such a central and indispensable component between the participants, artists and the organisation.
 Further to this, what I witnessed most from Charlene, was her enormous amount of natural love and care.